How to wallpaper a ceiling, step-by-step (1979)

 In children’s rooms, I often use stripes of alternating solid colors to create a tent effect on the ceiling.
 The tent can be created with paper, vinyl or with fabric, and there are many tent borders of wallpaper or vinyl wallcovering.

-Kitchen dining area with a floral wallpapered ceiling
+Kitchen with a mod pattern on the ceiling

 Wallpaper with large white flowers on a black background